zachpino/generative-design-workshop-f18/week02/README.md

 ![cup simple parameters](cup.png)

-More complex parameters might allow for material selection, overall (non-conic) shape, handle shape and size, lip geometry, styling and surface finish...
+More complex parameters might allow for material selection, overall (non-conic) shape, handle shape and size, lip geometry, styling and surface finish, ethical decisions about the  environmental impact of its manufacture and social condition of its fabricators, intended product lifespan...

 -----